dalesgit/logseq-sd/pages/SD Training Jan 30, 2025.md

 	- Linda had recurring dream about potty-training her children.
 		- how frustrated she was that they weren't **getting it**
 		- Her SD helped to recognize that there were strings that she hadn't cut  -- still a little co-dependent
+		- al-anon work
+	- Nina has a recurring person -- they represent that she need